Voting in Delaware Elections

 Voting in Municipal Elections

-Voting in School Board Elections
+Voting in School District Elections

 Launched by the League of Women Voters Education Fund (LWVEF) in October of 2006, VOTE411 is a "one-stop-shop" for election-related information.
 It provides nonpartisan information to the public with both general and state-specific information on all aspects of the election process.